 Your bathroom is one of the most frequently used areas in the house, which is why it’s highly susceptible to grime.
 While you may try to keep the bathroom dirt-free and as tidy as possible by cleaning your white sink or scrubbing stains off the floor, you should also pay attention to your shower.
 If not, it can get pretty dirty, and it may be time to bring in a committed maid service to your Denver, CO home.

 But if you decide to take on shower grime by yourself, you can’t start the job without preparation.
 You’re about to find out what you need to restore your shower to its former condition and make it shine once again.
 We’ll cover the best products to use and guide you every step of the way, so keep reading!

 The shower too is part of your bathroom highly susceptible to germs.
 That’s why it’s best to use a cleaner with potent disinfecting properties.
 To that end, you can go for an all-purpose solution with equal parts dish soap and white vinegar.

 To make the combo even more potent, feel free to add a couple of drops of antimicrobial essential oils.
-Another powerful mixture consists of three quarts of hot water, ½ cup ammonia, and ½ cup distilled white vinegar.
+Another powerful mixture consists of three quarts of hot water, ½ cup of ammonia, and ½ cup of distilled white vinegar.

 Here are some more combinations you can try: